Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/ratings.md

 This sample has shown you how easy it is to start building a rating solution with the out-of-the-box rating schemes.
-Now, what would you have to do to use a custom rating scheme, such as a TV rating scheme that could be used to rate videos uploaded to Alfresco Content Services.
+Now, what would you have to do to use a custom rating scheme, such as a TV rating scheme that could be used to rate videos uploaded to Content Services.

 Let's say you wanted to implement the US TV rating system as follows: